 Know Your Arches

-Because they are such an important part of how your body works, it’s important that you get to know them as well as possible.
+Since they are such an important part of how your body works, it’s important that you get to know them as well as possible.

-Types of Arches
+Types of Foot Arches

 For some people with high arches, it can be difficult to find shoes that fit properly because of the changes to the shape of your foot it causes.
+High arches are most commonly caused by genetics, but they can also be caused by underlying conditions such as Charcot Marie Tooth disease and disorders such as cerebral palsy.

 Pronation and Supination